Feud With Neighbor Led to Fatal Shooting of Long Beach Fire Captain; Suspect Charged With Murder: DA

-A 77-year-old man was charged Wednesday with murder and other counts in the fatal shooting of fire captain after firefighters responded to a blaze at a senior housing complex in Long Beach, authorities announced.
+A 77-year-old man was charged Wednesday with murder and other counts in the fatal shooting of a fire captain after firefighters responded to a blaze at a senior housing complex in Long Beach, authorities announced.

 Thomas Man Kim is facing one count of murder, one count of attempted murder of a firefighter, two counts of attempted murder and one count each of arson of an inhabited structure and explosion with intent to murder, the Los Angeles County District Attorney’s Office said in a statement.